ShadowKing345/awesomewm-binary-tree-layout/README.md

 ## Wait Where Did I Hear / See This Before?
 If you have used text editors such as Neovim, Vim, or Vi, IDE such as Visual Studio, VSCode, or any Jetbrains IDE, Window managers such as I3, then you most likely have either used or heard of such a method of splitting before.

+## Features Of The Layout
+Here is a list of features that the layout can currently do.
+- Dynamically alter the direction of a branch.
+- Resize branches based on the corner dragged of a client. \(Mouse Handler Event)
+- Show notifications when you change the direction.
+- A widget that can indicate the direction of the next split is provided.

+## Known Issues
+Sadly even this layout has some issues.
+- When a reset occurs \(I.E. you reload the awesomewm configs) the former layout data is lost.
+This is sadly one thing that cannot be fixed easily.
+However, a failsafe has been added to ensure that if such an event were to occur all clients would be arranged horizontally according to the split rules.
+- Cannot resize with keyboard bindings.
+Known issue however a WIP solution is currently being worked on that can allow for other layouts to still work.
+- An application opened and closed so many windows that the layout broke.
+You can simply reset the configs and that should fix the issue, but you loose the layout data, unfortunately.
+- Zoom, or more specifically an application that is opening more windows than it should.
+This issue relates to the previous issue and probably the best fix would be to either contact the development team and ask them either remove the extra window or mark them as floating better.
+Otherwise, you can set up rules for the window to ensure they are floating or behaving properly.

 ## Installation Guide
 Warning: This guide assumed you have some knowledge of basic programing, the Lua language, and awesomewm API.
 If something does not quite make sense try to search for it as I attempted to not use too much complex programming theory.